joaoviictorti/shadow-rs/README.md

 These are some of the features that will be added, but there are many more on the way

 ### Module
-- Hide Module ❌
+- Hide Module

 ### Port
-- Hide port ❌
+- ❌ Hide port

 ### File
-- Hide File / Directory ❌
+- ❌ Hide File / Directory
-- Anti-Deletion e Overwriting ❌
+- ❌ Anti-Deletion e Overwriting

 ### Callback
-- Minifilters ❌
+- ❌ Minifilters
-- WFP ❌
+- ❌ WFP

 ### Injection
-- APC Injection - DLL ❌
+- ❌ APC Injection - DLL

 ### Misc
   - ETWTI
-    - Disable ETWTI ❌
+    - ❌ Disable ETWTI

-### Driver
-- Removing mapped drivers from PiDDBCacheTable ❌
-- Removing mapped drivers from MmUnloadedDrivers ❌

 ## Credits & References
 - https://leanpub.com/windowskernelprogrammingsecondedition